flexnode/doorkeeper_sso_client/README.md

 has_one :passport, as: :identity, class_name: "DoorkeeperSsoClient::Passport"
 ```

-Ensure you link user model with passport on omniauth callback
+Ensure you link user model with passport on omniauth callback (user.rb)

 ```ruby
 def assign_from_omniauth(auth)